What is a Multinational Corporation?

 These companies lead the Forbes Global 2000 report, released in 2021.

-In What Ways is an MNC Different From other Companies?
+In What Ways Is an MNC Different From Other Companies?

 A Multinational Corporation has a broader scope as it has a global presence, which other categories of companies may not have.
 While a typical company may focus on the domestic market, where it is serviceable, an MNC’s approach is expanded to foreign markets.
 The transactions made by an MNC are in foreign exchange; a domestic company’s transactions are generally in domestic currency only.

-An MNC is a much more significant concept than any other type of company, like domestic companies.
+An MNC is a much more significant concept than any other company, like domestic companies.
 The above are some of the considerable differences between the two.
 There are other distinguishing features as well.
 An MNC manufactures goods and services at subsidiaries based in different countries, while a domestic company has manufacturing units set up only in the home country.

 Another difference is that a domestic company may have fewer functional departments than an MNC because the latter is operational much larger than the former and requires more strategic departments and a workforce.
 Even if a company sells goods or services in countries other than its home country, it cannot be termed multinational.